 Broken plan living room ideas

-A broken plan layout can be much more practical than an open-plan living room, allowing different members of the family to inhabit the same space without distracting or interrupting each other.
+A broken-plan room can be much more functional than an open-plan living room, allowing different members of the family to inhabit the same space without distracting each other.
 But it's not just a practical move.
 Broken plan layouts can create cozy living rooms while still maintaining an open feel.